-Climate change is creating challenges for grazing business resulting in more variable seasons and pasture growth.The Barossa Improved Grazing Group along with Coopers of Mt Pleasant and Farmer Johns are working with producers over three years to develop a more reliable feedbase responsive to the changing climate through the Meat and Livestock’s (MLA) Producer Demonstration Site (PDS) Project.
+Climate change is creating challenges for grazing business resulting in more variable seasons and pasture growth.The Barossa Improved Grazing Group along with Coopers of Mt Pleasant and Farmer Johns are working with producers over three years to develop a more reliable feedbase responsive to the changing climate through a Meat and Livestock Australia (MLA) Producer Demonstration Site (PDS) Project.

 The aim of the project is to increase annual pasture dry matter production and total grazing days on 15 properties across four sub-regions in the Barossa and Eastern Mount Lofty Ranges by establising a feedbase that is optimised for variable rainfall patterns including late breaks, early finishes and out-of-season summer rainfall events.